koivunen/opintoscraper/README.md

 ## Misc
 Likely the correct documentation path for a PROPER API: https://wiki.eduuni.fi/display/ophpolku/Hakeneet+ja+paikan+vastaanottaneet+%28kk%29+v4

+We are likely interfacing with the api that https://github.com/Opetushallitus/ataru creates/uses.

 Also check (api complains if you don't give caller-id): https://github.com/Opetushallitus/dokumentaatio/blob/master/http.md